JacobUSC/FedoraConfigs/README.md

 # FedoraConfigs
-I created this to automate the post install setup on Fedora spins cinnamon.
+I created this to automate the post install setup on Fedora Spins Cinnamon.
 This only sets up things the way I like.
 Feel free to fork and change things to your liking.
-I am working on a more feature rich post install script that will work on many more distros and have selectable options with a GUI.
 <br>
 <br>
 This will run on other desktop environments and distros but is only tested on [Fedora Spins Cinnamon](https://fedoraproject.org/spins/cinnamon/download)